sled-group/RACER/readme.md

 ```
 ./scripts/train_racer.sh
 ```
-You can change the `rich/simple/task` yaml files for `--exp_cfg_path` to train different types of models, and change `exp_id` to name the trained model directory name.
+You can change the `rich/simple/task` yaml files for `--exp_cfg_path` to train different types of RACER models, and change `exp_id` to name the trained model directory name.

 ### Training LLaVA model
 Please refer to this [page](https://github.com/rich-language-failure-recovery/Open-LLaVA-NeXT/tree/racer_llava)